To provide compassionate care of animals

 Do you also want students to develop more inspiration about the kinds of people they want to be?

 Do you also want fewer people to abandon animals?

 You can help us do the work and/or support us to increase our ability to work and train others.

 We can offer more events and online resources, plus support parents and teachers with their efforts.
-Sponsors can support children, groups, classes, and families for programs, events, equine-assisted coaching, or making wishes come true for children or others.
+Sponsors can support children, groups, classes, and families for programs, events, equine-assisted coaching, or making wishes come true for children or adults.